 DAY ONE | SLEEP UNDER THE STARS

 Spend the day exploring the park’s scenic beauty.
-With 15 hiking and biking trails, you’ll have plenty of ways to explore one of the last remaining undeveloped areas on the East Coast.
-In just one visit, you’ll get a glimpse into Virginia Beach’s unique seaside environment – inclusive of dunes, woodlands, farm fields, salt marshes and hundreds of bird species, as well as feral pigs, wild horses, red fox, loggerhead turtles and more.
+With 15 hiking and biking trails, you’ll have plenty of ways to explore this pristine coastal environment.
+In just one visit, you’ll get a glimpse into Virginia Beach’s unique seaside environment – inclusive of dunes, woodlands, farm fields, salt marshes and hundreds of bird species, as well as wild horses, red fox, loggerhead sea turtles and more.

 DAY TWO | MAKE IT A BEACH DAY

-Fuel up for the day with a quintessential Virginia Beach brunch at Doc Taylor’s, a one-time doctor’s home that now serves up delicious comfort breakfast and lunch food, bloody Marys and mimosas, just footsteps away from the beach.
+Fuel up for the day with a quintessential Virginia Beach brunch at Doc Taylor’s, a one-time doctor’s home that now serves up delicious comfort breakfast and lunch food, Bloody Marys and mimosas, just footsteps away from the beach.
 Craving an outdoor dining experience instead?
-Virginia Beach serves up plenty of those, too.
+Virginia Beach serves up plenty of those, too, check out The Bee & the Biscuit or Sunnyside Café & Restaurant.

 The early bird catches the worm, they say – or, in Virginia Beach’s case, the best spot on the beach!
 Find your favorite spot in the sand and spend the day basking in the sun and enjoying the warm waters of the Atlantic Ocean.

-Once you’re ready to step away from the sun for a bit, hop on a four-wheeled surrey for a classic Virginia Beach experience on the Virginia Beach Boardwalk, or spend the afternoon exploring the area by bike (find a bike rental here).
-For a longer ride, keep pedaling a few miles down Pacific Avenue to the 64th Street entrance to First Landing State Park, where you’ll find the Cape Henry Trail, which will guide you through preserved marshland dotted with Bald Cypress Trees adorned with Spanish moss.
+Once you’re ready to step away from the sun for a bit, hop on a four-wheeled surrey for a classic Virginia Beach experience on the Virginia Beach Boardwalk, or spend the afternoon exploring the area by bike (find a bike rental).
+For a longer ride, keep pedaling a few miles down Pacific Avenue to the 64th Street entrance to First Landing State Park, where you’ll find the Cape Henry Trail, which will guide you through pristine marshland dotted with bald cypress trees adorned with Spanish moss.

 After an active, sun-kissed day, a light walk along the Chesapeake Bay water’s edge will renew your senses.
 Better yet?
 A dazzling sunset will close out your day with spectacular colors.
 Known to the locals as Chick’s Beach, the Chesapeake Bay beach offers a front-row seat to nature’s best show – and provides you with an unforgettable memory.